jeffreyevans/measures/README.md

     2. Download [WorldClime data](http://charcoal.cnre.vt.edu/climate/) ()

     3. Download IUCN Protected Area polygon vector data, merge with provided PFP polygon data (see build_knn_covariates.R).
+Note; there is an option to update these boundaries in the BuildTreatments.R script.

     4. Download Open Street Map polygon, line and point data for settletments, roads, rivers, and lakes and calculate Eculidian distance rasters (see build_knn_covariates.R)